wjr83/Interactive-Lab-Hub/Lab 1/README.md

 > - It would be appreciated if Tinkerbelle could be made compatible with Linux distributions, such as Ubuntu 22.04.

 ## Part D. Wizard the device
-Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
-Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene that you want to record.

 \*\***Include your first attempts at recording the set-up video here.**\*\*

 > 1st Attempt: Noise pollution sensor (Activity - Yoga)